dino-/py-mkvenv/README.md

 ## Getting binaries

-py-mkvenv is available for Linux in AppImage form [from github](https://github.com/dino-/py-mkvenv/releases)
+py-mkvenv is available for Linux as a standalone binary [from github](https://github.com/dino-/py-mkvenv/releases)

 ## Development